getPopsure/engineer-challenge/backend-readme.md

 ### Acceptance criteria

-- The policies API should support sorting and paginating the results.
+- The policies API should support sorting and paginating the results. -
 - The family members should be stored on a separate table that is linked to the policy.
 - It should be possible to find a policy by it's family member names, current or past.
 - The policy history should be available at a separate endpoint.

+### FR

+1. add pagination + sorting = asc desc 2
+2. add family members to policy of a customer and create a migration to generate tables
+3. create proper indexes for searching
+4. migrate old data to new data (family members)
+5. add edit events history for auditing

+### NFR

+1. High Performant search